dli85/ImageProcessingProgram/README.md

 Alternatively, you can create a run configuration to execute the program.
 An example of said configuration is included in the res/ folder.

+A .jar file has also been included in the /res folder.
+To use the jar file, simply navigate to the res folder in command line and type "java -jar Assignment4.jar"

+You may add the path to a script file that you may wish to run after: i.e: "java -jar Assignment4.jar script.txt"

 ### Commands
 This application currently supports the following commands: